rollkit/docs/tutorials/gm-world.md

 ---
-description: Build a sovereign rollup using only Rollkit CLI and a mock DA network.
+description: Build a sovereign rollup using only Rollkit CLI and a local DA network.
 ---

 # GM world rollup